spagnuolocarmine/playground-mpi/markdowns/cap1/lets.md

 - Interface specifications have been defined for C and Fortran90 language bindings:
 	- C++ bindings from MPI-1 are removed in MPI-3
 	- MPI-3 also provides support for Fortran 2003 and 2008 features
 - Actual MPI library implementations differ in which version and features of the MPI standard they support.
-Developers/users will need to be aware of this.
+Developers and users have to be aware of this.

 ### Reasons for Using MPI:

 - **Standardization** - MPI is the only message passing library that can be considered a standard.
-It is supported on virtually all HPC platforms.
+It is virtually supported on all HPC platforms.
 - **Practically**, it has replaced all previous message passing libraries.
 - **Portability** - There is little or no need to modify your source code when you port your application to a different platform that supports (and is compliant with) the MPI standard.
 - **Performance Opportunities** - Vendor implementations should be able to exploit native hardware features to optimize performance.
 Any implementation is free to develop optimized algorithms.
 - **Functionality** - There are over 430 routines defined in MPI-3, which includes the majority of those in MPI-2 and MPI-1.
-- **Availability** - A variety of implementations are available, both vendor and public
+- **Availability** - A variety of implementations are available, both vendor and public.

 ### History and Evolution of MPI:

-- MPI has resulted from the efforts of numerous individuals and groups that began in 1992.
-Some history:
+- MPI is the result of the efforts of numerous individuals and groups that began in 1992.
+Here's some keypoints in history.
-- The 1980s - early 1990s: Distributed memory, parallel computing develops, as do a number of incompatible software tools for writing such programs - usually with tradeoffs between portability, performance, functionality, and price.
+- 1980s - early 1990s: Development of distributed memory and parallel computing, along with a number of incompatible software tools for writing such programs - usually with tradeoffs between portability, performance, functionality, and price.
 Recognition of the need for a standard arose.
 MPI Evolution
 - Apr 1992: Workshop on Standards for Message Passing in a Distributed Memory Environment, sponsored by the Center for Research on Parallel Computing, Williamsburg, Virginia.
-The basic features essential to a standard message passing interface were discussed, and a working group established to continue the standardization process.
+The basic features essential to a standard message passing interface were discussed, and a working group was established to continue the standardization process.
 A preliminary draft proposal developed subsequently.
 - Nov 1992: Working group meets in Minneapolis.
 MPI draft proposal (MPI1) from ORNL presented.
 The group adopts procedures and organization to form the MPI Forum.
 It eventually comprised about 175 individuals from 40 organizations including parallel computer vendors, software writers, academia and application scientists.
 - Nov 1993: Supercomputing 93 conference - draft MPI standard presented.
 - May 1994: Final version of MPI-1.0 released